Watch more from the chief’s interview on “Anderson Cooper 360” at 8 p.m. ET, and “CNN Tonight” at 10 p.m. ET on Thursday.

 Some officials have expressed a desire to dissolve the entire department and turn over law enforcement to St. Louis County police.

-"We're looking at a whole variety of things, including the leadership of that department, the practices that the department engages in, the nature of the interaction between the department and the community that it is supposed to serve," Holder said.
+“We have an ongoing – having a practice investigation into the Ferguson Police Department.
+And we’re looking at a whole variety of things, including the leadership of that department, the practices that the department engages in, the nature of the interaction between the department and the community that it is supposed to serve,” Holder said.
+“So I think it’s a little premature for me at this point to comment on the leadership of the Ferguson Police Department.
+That is certainly something that we are looking at.”

 Holder has declined to comment on whether the police chief should be removed, but he has not been shy about expressing his views.